cookies-xor-cream/HugoTest/content/posts/poetry/preserve-the-timeline.md

 ---

 The first is misery, that's found fermented,
-It tinges sweet but with acetic hues,
+it tinges sweet but with acetic hues,
-You somehow miss the caustic burn,
+you somehow miss the caustic burn,
-Even when remembering equates to self-abuse.
+even when remembering equates to self-abuse.

 The second is a remembrance prayer,
-You know only blurs of truths raced past,
+you know only blurs of truths raced past,
 They meet the sky and fizzle thin,
-You lost the metal, but kept the cast.
+you lost the metal, but kept the cast.

 The third one is a vacant feeling,
-Where you try it, but with quicksand rules,
+where you try it, but with quicksand rules,
-Where aiming makes you miss the mark,
+where aiming makes you miss the mark,
-And struggling means you lose the heart.
+and struggling means you lose the heart.

 And the final one: its purest form,
-An uncut dose of pastimes dead,
+an uncut dose of pastimes dead,
-That comes comedown-less,
+that comes comedown-less,
-And doesn't dare to spark the dread.
+and doesn't dare to spark the dread.

 I think I find the disparity funny,
-Like a testament to my priorities,
+like a testament to my priorities,
-The following is an ordered list,
+the following is an ordered list,
-From one to four, the life I've lived.
+from one to four, the life I've lived.

 From one to four, the past I missed:
-The first one's dead,
+the first one's dead,
-The second moved,
+the second moved,
 I don't care for this one,
-And the last one's a cartoon.
+and the last one's a cartoon.